Canine Assisted Facility Dogs

 Adolescent Therapy & Play Therapy Dogs

-This programme sees one of our CAI dogs attending therapy sessions with a young child or an adolescent, and a mental health professional.
+This programme sees one of our CAF dogs attending therapy sessions with a young child or an adolescent, and a mental health professional.

 Are you ready to commit?